-Hawaii’s Big Island, which is the common term used for the state of Hawaii, is growing by more than 42 acres each year because of the Kilauea Volcano.
+Hawaii’s Big Island, which also happens to be called Hawaii, is growing each year because of the Kilauea Volcano.

 This volcano has been erupting for around 30 years now, which is impressive in and of itself.

-It is also located on the Big Island and its lava fields were once a training site for astronauts before they went to the moon.
+This volcano is also located on the Big Island, and its lava fields were once a training site for astronauts before they went to the Moon.

-Hawaii is the only state that grows coffee commercially.
+Hawaii is one of only two US states that grow coffee commercially.

-Both the highest and lowest recorded temperatures have occurred on the Big Island.
+Both Hawaii’s highest and lowest recorded temperatures have occurred on Big Island.

-The highest recorded temperature on the Big Island was 100 degrees Fahrenheit and occurred on April 27, 1931 in the town of Pahala.
+The highest recorded temperature on Big Island was 100 °F (38 °C) and occurred on April 27, 1931, in the town of Pahala.

 It is considered rude to refuse to wear a lei flower if someone offers it.